Authentication and Permissions Guide

 await auth0.loginWithRedirect()

-// After redirect back, get token
+// After redirect, get token

 const token = await auth0.getAccessTokenSilently()